 3. Preheat oven to 400F.
 Line a baking sheet with parchment paper.

-4. Mix cooled onion and flaxseed meal into the meat mix.
+4. Mix cooled onion and arrowroot powder.
 Form meatballs with your hand (whatever size you like, I usually make 2” meatballs because it’s less work) and place on prepared baking sheet.

 5. Bake for 15-20 minutes (15 minutes for 1” meatballs, 20 minutes for 2” meatballs, or until internal temperature reaches 160F).
 Enjoy!